epfl-ada/ada-2022-project-hotchocolate/README.md

 ### Week 48 (28/11-2/12)

 ### Week 49 (5/12-9/12)
+First implementation of the website
+A first visual mock-up of the data story
+First draft of the datastory.

 ### Week 50 (12/12-16/12)
+Finish all plots
+Correct text

 ### Week 51 (19/12-23/12)
+Safety net week - We hope to be finished before 19/12 and to use this week only in case of an emergency

 __Landmark__ : A brewtiful data analysis is live !